 You approach all your trainers regularly to remind them to invite their customers to the marketplace.
 It makes sense for the trainers since your platform helps them with invoicing and scheduling.
-The more of their customers that use your site, the easier it is for the trainers.
+The more their customers use your site, the easier it is for the trainers.
 You decide to incentivize customers to invite new members with a special offer: for each new person that a customer gets on board, both the invitee and the existing customer get 50% off their next booking.
 This allows you to create a viral loop.

 In this chapter, we discussed different strategies for growing your marketplace.
 While growth is important, marketplaces need more time to grow than traditional online businesses.
-You need to be patient and grow slowly in the beginning in order to validate and optimize your business.
+You need to be patient and grow slowly in the beginning to validate and optimize your business.

-When you are ready to scale, you should test different growth channels to find the one that works best for that growth stage, and focus on it until it is exhausted.
+When you are ready to scale, you should test different growth channels to find the one that works best for that growth stage and focus on it until it is exhausted.
 It might make sense to use multiple channels in parallel, as they can complement each other effectively.
-The most common marketplace growth channels are viral marketing, search engine optimization, content marketing, paid advertising, email marketing, community-building and engineering as marketing.
+The most common marketplace growth channels are viral marketing, search engine optimization, content marketing, paid advertising, email marketing, community-building, and engineering as marketing.

 At a certain stage, it may be time to scale beyond your initial niche.
 This can be done by expanding your categories, your audience demographic, or the market itself.
 As you scale, the set of challenges you face will change, and you need to learn new ways to handle them.